-Similar to the adjustment of status based on marriage process, you must file the Application to Register Permanent Residence or to Adjust Status (Form I-485) in order to apply for a green card, along with supporting documentation as required by USCIS.
+Similar to the adjustment of status based on the marriage process, you must file the Application to Register Permanent Residence or the Adjust Status Form (I-485) in order to apply for a green card.
+You will need to supply supporting documentation as required by USCIS.

-One important difference between applying for a green card based on asylum, compared to marriage, is that asylees do not need to submit an affidavit of support to prove that they will not become a “public charge.”
-An asylee can receive public benefits such as food stamps and qualify for a green card, whereas a family-based applicant needs to show that he or she has financial support and will not rely on U.S. government for support.
+One important difference between applying for a green card based on asylum, and marriage-based adjustment, is that asylees do not need to submit an affidavit of support to prove they will not become a “public charge”.
+An asylee can receive public benefits such as food stamps and qualify for a green card.
+A family-based applicant, on the other hand, needs to show that he or she has financial support and will not rely on US government support.

-When you receive your green card, the date of your permanent residence will be rolled back one year to account for the year you had to wait before applying.
+When you receive your green card through asylum, your permanent residence as asylee will be back-dated to take into account the year you had to wait before applying.

-The main downside to receiving a green card through asylee status is currently the lengthy wait times before your asylum case is decided.
-Then, there is always a risk that your asylum application can be denied or referred to immigration court, if the asylum officer decides that you do not have a well-founded fear of persecution in your home country.
-According to USCIS statistics, as of February 2015, only about 52% of asylum cases were being approved.
+The main downside of obtaining a green card through asylee status is the lengthy wait before your asylum case is decided and the longer wait time to qualify for citizenship than through marriage with a US citizen.
+There is also always a risk that your asylum application can be denied or referred to an immigration court.
+This could happen if the asylum officer decides that you do not have a well-founded fear of persecution in your home country.